themuku/blog-site-flask/README.md

 **Welcome to Curious Caterpillar Blog (Flask with Authorization)!**

-[Imagen of a bright green caterpillar with a friendly smile, wearing a tiny journalist's hat and holding a notepad and a pencil]

 This Flask application empowers you to build a captivating blog website where users can create and share their thoughts with the world.
 The project prioritizes user authentication, ensuring a secure and well-structured environment.

 **Key Features:**